News and Events

 Recognizing the need to adopt a multi-disciplinary approach to socio-economic and industrial development the ARG will collaborate with the School of Engineering at the University of Mauritius.
 We encourage scholars to submit work which showcases the exciting innovations being generated across the continent through idea-driven technological advancement and entrepreneurial flair.

 Africa Summit - 'Where is Africa Going?'

-The Africa Summit is the first of its kind in the East Midlands.
-The theme of the conference is 'Where is Africa Going?' and using the African Development Bank's 'High 5' it will discuss the following topics:
+The Africa Summit was the first of its kind in the East Midlands.
+The theme of the conference was 'Where is Africa Going?' and using the African Development Bank's 'High 5' it discussed the following topics:

 - Feed Africa